sarschu/NoUGaT/README.md

 # NoUGaT
-system for normalization of user-generated content
+system for normalization of user-generated content.
+This is the underlying code.
+The static files containing all models cannot be made available here.
+Therefore, the code cannot be executed.
+However, if one includes their own models (language models, translation models), this code can be used as the base architecture.

 Tutorial
 ========